tranquility-one/tranquility.one/content/_index.md

   - Hearts above your mailbox mean _you've got mail!_
 - [Sleep-Most](https://www.spigotmc.org/resources/sleep-most-1-8-1-16-1-configurable-messages-and-percentage.60623/): only half the players need to sleep to skip the night

-Additionally, we highly recommend that players use the [Optifine](https://optifine.net/) client mod for best performance.
+We recommend players use the [Optifine](https://optifine.net/) client mod for best performance.

 # Code of Conduct